A Contrastive Learning Approach for Training Variational Autoencoder Priors: Conclusions

 \section{Conclusions}

 The prior hole problem is one of the main reasons for VAEs' poor generative quality.
 In this paper, we tackled this problem by introducing the noise contrastive prior (NCP), defined by the product of a reweighting factor and a base prior.
 We showed how the reweighting factor is trained by contrasting samples from the aggregate posterior with samples from the base prior.
 Our proposal is simple and can be applied to any VAE to increase its prior's expressivity.
 We also showed how NCP training scales to large hierarchical VAEs, as it can be done in parallel simultaneously for all the groups.
-Finally, we demonstrated that NCPs improve the generative performance of state-of-the-art NVAEs by a large margin, closing the gap to GANs.
+Finally, we demonstrated that NCPs improve the generative performance of small single group VAEs and state-of-the-art NVAEs by a large margin.